jmbatrina/cs140-project1-rsdl/README.md

 ## **Description**
 For this project, we had to extend the MIPS 32-bit Single Cycle Processor (SCP) (Harris & Harris, 2013) instruction set (please see `CS21_Project2_Specs.pdf` for full specifications, email me for access).

+My role for this project is mainly quality assurance, optimizing, and debugging.
+It was my job to paintstakingly test the kernel for stability and fulfillment of requirements.
+Towards this, I wrote a lot of test programs, combed through a lot of output logs, and engaged in meticulous documentation.
+Of course, to proceed with this, I had to have an in-depth understanding of how the xv6 kernel works in both its original and modified forms.

 A nuanced understanding of **Hardware Definition Language** (HDL) (specifically **SystemVerilog**) and digital circuits (especially the **datapath** and **control path**) is key to succeeding on this project.
 We modified the processor to accomodate 5 new instructions:
 1. Shift left logical (sll)
 2. Store byte (sb)